-In the Basic Chemicals business, for the sale of the products, the Group recognizes revenue when control over such products is transferred to the customer or equivalently, upon delivery of the products to the customer, since the legal title to the products and physical possession of the products, and significant risks and rewards of ownership of the products, are transferred to the customer and the Group obtains rights to receive payments from the customer.
-Revenue from the sales of these products is measured at the transaction prices fixed in the contract with the customer.
-The Group receives a consideration for a transaction within one year after fulfilling the performance obligations, and the consideration does not include a significant financing component.
+In the Materials and Solutions business, for the sale of the products, the Group recognizes revenue when control over such products is transferred to the customer or equivalently, upon delivery of the products to the customer, since the legal title to the products and physical possession of the products, and significant risks and rewards of ownership of the products, are transferred to the customer and the Group obtains rights to receive payments from the customer.
+For the sale of waste gas treatment equipment in the Solutions business, revenues are recognized based on the progress of fulfilment of performance obligations are satisfied over a period of time.
+The progress of fulfilment of performance obligations is measured using the cost-to-cost method (a method calculating revenue based on the percentage of cumulative actual costs incurred to estimated total costs at the end of the fiscal year) as it is considered that costs incurred properly reflect the progress of fulfilment of performance obligations.